 Unless the video you intend to use is clearly in the public domain, you should assume it’s under copyright protection.
 In other words, make sure to obtain permission from the copyright holder to use it as you intend.
 You can find more detailed information in the post linked above.
 In addition, there’s also a wide range of very old footage, and footage released by the U.S. government, which is in the public domain thus free to use.

 How to Integrate Different Types of Green Screen Footage

-Let’s now take a look at what kind of green screen stock footage you may want to use and where you can look for it.
-We’ll also cover special considerations that may apply with chroma key work (in technical terms more than legal ones).
+Let’s now take a look at what kind of green screen stock footage you may want to use.

 Outdoor Geographic Settings

 One important consideration when using any stock footage is lighting.
 Obviously, outdoor video is shot either in daylight or under night-photography conditions.
 Therefore, you’ll want to match those conditions in the video footage of your foreground subjects.

 In particular, take a careful look at the time of day, the angle of the light, and the aperture and ISO settings of the stock video.
 Then, match those qualities as carefully as you can in your green-screen shooting, to make your final broadcast look as realistic as possible.

 Indoor Stock Footage